danieldunderfelt/react-response/README.md

 import Html from './helpers/Html' // Your template component import ReactResponse from 'react-response'

-// Install the React router response if you use React-router import createReactRouterResponse from 'react-response-router'
+// Install the React-router-response if you use React-router import createReactRouterResponse from 'react-response-router'

 // Import all the things